TriplyDB/Documentation/blog/2023-06-iiif/index.md

 ---
 title: "IIIF support in TriplyDB"
-path: "/blog/2023-05-json-ld-framing-and-iiif"
+path: "/blog/2023-06-iiif"
-date: "2023-05-10T12:00:00"
+date: "2023-06-07T12:00:00"
 author: akonrad
 ---

-This blog post explains how you can set up the International Image Interoperability Framework API using TriplyDB.
-A growing number of TriplyDB customers is using this approach to publish their production-grade IIIF API.
-This blog post explains in-depth what IIIF is, why your organization may wants to use it, and how you can configure it in TriplyDB.
+International Image Interoperability Framework (IIIF) is a universal standard for publishing images and their metadata in an open and standardized way.
+A growing number of organizations is using TriplyDB to implement their production-grade IIIF API.
+This blog post explains in-depth what IIIF is, why your organization may wants to support it, and how you can configure it using TriplyDB.

 The end result looks [as follows](https://projectmirador.org/embed/?iiif-content=https://api.triplydb.com/queries/Triply/iris-iiif-manifest/run):
 - Your images can be viewed in any standards-conforming IIIF viewer.